 • informal , chiefly British

-- Done, made, or happening only once and not repeated: one-off tax deductible donations to charityMore example sentences
+- Done, made, or happening only once: a one-off benefit showMore example sentences

 - If what happened in Wales were to happen in England, then, whatever Labour may say now, 7 million homes in England would face big one-off jumps in council tax.